Image © ITV Studios, 1969

 Fred Wood

-Character & Episode: Second Man at Séance in The Trouble with Women
+Character & Episode: Second Man at Séance in The Trouble With Women

 Born: 26/10/1921, Rotherhithe, London, England (as Frederick Thomas Wood)